Spin liquid mediated RKKY interaction: Example: The kagome antiferromagnet

-The Hamiltonian is diagonalized via a Bogoliubov transformation for 3-species of bosons to find the spin-wave spectra $\omega_a ({\bf q})$, with $a=1,2,3$.
-The diagonalization is presented in Appendix \ref{app:Bog}.
-An example spectra for the ${\bf Q}=0$ ordering is shown in Fig. \ref{fig:SWspec}.
+The Hamiltonian is diagonalised via a Bogoliubov transformation for 3-species of bosons to find the spin-wave spectra $\omega_a ({\bf q})$, with $a=1,2,3$.
+The diagonalization is presented in the supplement.
+An example spectrum for the ${\bf Q}=0$ ordering is shown in Fig. \ref{fig:SW}a.

 Remarkably we find that for each ordering there is a flat spin-wave band at strictly zero energy for all momenta ${\bf q}$ of reciprocal space.
-As a result of this zero-energy band the orderings found in Sec. \ref{orderings} will evaporate at any finite temperature.
-A proof of the existence of a zero-energy eigenvalue can be found in Appendix \ref{app:Flat-zero}.
+This zero-energy flat band in linear spin-wave theory means that at any finite temperature the occupation of magnon modes is extremely high and will quickly destabilise any order.
+In particular, for a system in the thermodynamic limit, the orderings found above will evaporate at any temperature since the thermal excitation of magnon modes will entirely destroy the order.
+This is a direct proof of the instability of long range nuclear magnetic order in this two-dimensional system.
+This provides a direct example where the Mermin-Wagner theorem can be extended to such slRKKY systems.
+A proof of the existence of a zero-energy eigenvalue can be found in the supplementary information.

 The existence of the zero-energy band in the linear spin-wave theory is a direct consequence of the flat band of the kagome susceptibility.
-This is can be seen from the fact that only the hard constraint on spin length produced the energy minimum and such a constraint can only be enforced by terms beyond linear spin-waves.
+This is can be seen from the fact that only the hard constraint on spin length produced the energy minimum and such a constraint can only be enforced by terms beyond linear spin-waves, which we prove in the supplement.
 In other words the fluctuations to linear order reduce the length of spin in such a way that it is unaware of the hard constraint on spin length and because this is the origin of the ordering minimum it is therefore unsurprising that to linear order we find a flat zero-energy band.
-Higher orders of the spin-wave expansion or exchange interactions that are not nearest neighbor Heisenberg can break the flatness of this band, however the curvature will remain very small.
-As such the corresponding ordering temperature in the thermodynamic limit will remain zero because a $\sim q^2$ dispersion still leads to a divergence in magnon occupation for 2D systems \cite{simon:2007,pasc:2008}.
-In a finite system with these interactions present the temperature will be finite but very low due to the small amount of curvature in the band.
+This not only holds for the regular periodic orderings but also for any multiple-$\vec Q$ state since all orderings are only enforced by the hard constraint on spin-length (see supplement).